 - Student Academic Misconduct Procedures – which may apply where the alleged misconduct relates to a student’s current research-based studies.

-Misconduct in Research includes:
+- Misconduct in research

 - The fabrication of data by claiming results where none have been obtained

 - The falsification of data, by changing records or falsely claiming the use of techniques or methods or of levels of precision